-There are many sources of information out there about the health and bonding benefits of breastfeeding for the baby, but there are just as many crucial benefits and health implications for the mother!
+There are many sources of information out there about the health and bonding benefits of breastfeeding for the baby's immune system.
+Breastfed babies have a lower risk of sudden infant death syndrome (SIDS), asthma, obesity, ear infections, common colds and infections, and more.
+But there are just as many crucial benefits and health implications for the mother!
 Realizing and sharing this information has a great impact on women’s health worldwide.
-It is so much bigger than the changing of social normalities and pressure for mothers to do what is ‘natural.’
-Being self-informed on these benefits can empower women everywhere.
+It is so much bigger than the changing of social normalities and pressure for new moms to do what is ‘natural.’
+Being self-informed on these health benefits can empower women everywhere.

 Oxytocin: Bonding and Postpartum Recovery

 Recovery time is important between pregnancies.
-Breastfeeding exclusively without any interruption, supplementation, or replacement feedings with pumping, can be utilized as a contraceptive up to four months postpartum, or return of menses, with 99% effectiveness.
+Exclusive breastfeeding without any interruption, supplementation, or replacement feedings with pumping, can be utilized as a contraceptive up to four months postpartum, or return of menses, with 99% effectiveness.

 Reducing the Risk of Cancer

 Estrogen levels are much lower during breastfeeding, which prolongs the return of fertility and menses.
 This also keeps estrogen low in the mammary fat cells that would normally “feed” cancerous dispositions.
 In one research study, breastfeeding mothers who acquired seven years or more of breastfeeding, from one or all children, were examined.
 It was found that these mothers had virtually no chance of ever having breast cancer, pre or post menopause.
 For every year acquired, percentages in risk of breast cancer dropped dramatically by 23%.